 Regenerative land use supports biodiversity in the built environment

-By regenerative land use, we mean supporting biodiversity in the built environment, such as in the area of our mill sites.
+By regenerative land use, we mean strengthening the state of nature in the built environment, especially in areas surrounding our mill sites.

 The objective of regenerative land use